Service Organisation Controls (SOC) 1 aims to protect the interest of the user entity while receiving services from the service organisation.

 Upon implementation of the framework, it is a demonstration of internal control over financial reporting (ICFR).
 We have a 6-phase Methodology, to help you achieve successful SOC 1 compliance.

-Service Organisation Controls (SOC 1) is aimed at assuring a user entity that there are adequate controls over financial reporting (IFCR).
+Service Organisation Controls (SOC 1) is aimed at assuring a user entity that there are adequate Internal controls over financial reporting (IFCR).

 This phase involves determining key business objectives, from user entity, as well as of the service organisation.

 This phase involves performing gap analysis of the above listed objectives on one hand, and the applicable SOC 1 controls and risks, on the other.
 We provide solution for all identified gaps.

 Our methodology in that phase involves distribution of risks, and control responsibility to internal stakeholders.
 This also includes nomination of key roles such as risk officer – who will drive the ongoing compliance.

 This phase involves tracking the client risks, documentation and self-compliance on a weekly basis till all internal controls are adequately implemented.